Trajan's Bridge: Site

+Design and construction

-The bridge's engineer, Apollodorus of Damascus, used wooden arches, each spanning 38 m, set on twenty masonry pillars made of bricks, mortar, and pozzolana cement.
+Apollodorus used wooden arches, each spanning 38 m, set on twenty masonry pillars made of bricks, mortar, and pozzolana cement.
 It was built unusually quickly (between 103 and 105), employing the construction of a wooden caisson for each pier.

 Apollodorus applied the technique of river flow relocation, using the principles set by Thales of Miletus some six centuries beforehand.
 Engineers waited for a low water level to dig a canal, west of the modern downtown of Kladovo.
 The water was redirected 2 km downstream from the construction site, through the lowland of Ključ region, to the location of the modern village of Mala Vrbica.
 Wooden pillars were driven into the river bed in a rectangular layout, which served as the foundation for the supporting piers, which were coated with clay.
 The hollow piers were filled with stones held together by mortar, while from the outside they were built around with Roman bricks.
 The bricks can still be found around the village of Kostol, retaining the same physical properties that they had 2 millennia ago.
 The piers were 44.46 m tall, 17.78 m wide and 50.38 m apart.
 It is considered today that the bridge construction was assembled on the land and then installed on the pillars.
 A mitigating circumstance was that the year the relocating canals were dug was very dry and the water level was quite low.
 The river bed was almost completely drained when the foundation of the pillars began.
 There were 20 pillars in total in an interval of 50 m.
 Oak wood was used and the bridge was high enough to allow ship transport on the Danube.